 At first I was afraid, I was petrified….

 Gameplay: Everybody knows how to play hopscotch.
 You hop, you jump, you know the drill.
-Oh, just try not to become Minesweeper IRL by stepping on the landmine and blowing up yourself and your chances at winning a gazillion dollars.
+Oh, just try not to become Minesweeper IRL by stepping on the landmine.
+You’ll be thankful they’re not real bombs, but they are lumps of dog poo that’ll be stuck on your shoes for the remainder of the game.
+Stinky.

 How to survive: Don’t hop on the landmine lor.

 Gameplay: We call this variation of the card game Not So Happy Family.
 Collect as many complete family sets as possible.
-The person with the least number of Happy Families will have their family member murdered.
+The person with the least number of Happy Families will have to endure nosy questions like “when you getting married, ah?” and “so long already, not pregnant?” from relatives every single day of the rest of their lives.

 Gameplay: The rules are simple – avoid getting stepped on or you’re out.
 Everyone stands in a circle and chants “Pepsi Cola 1, 2, 3” while jumping backwards as far as they can.
 If you can “hit” your opponent’s leg, goodbye to them.

-Contestants can kill two birds with one stone after losing by becoming biodegradable waste on our beloved trash island itself.
+Contestants can kill 2 birds with 1 stone after losing by becoming biodegradable waste on our beloved trash island itself.

 “What on earth is Pulau Senang?” – you, probably.
 Never read our lesser-known Singapore islands article ah?